uncenter/uncenter.dev/src/content/posts/spellchecking-with-eleventy.md

 ---
 tags: ['11ty', 'cSpell']
-title: Spellchecking posts with Eleventy
+title: Spellchecking posts in Eleventy
-date: 2023-03-22
+date: 2023-03-23
 description: How to spellcheck your Eleventy blog posts with cSpell!
-draft: true
 # cspell:ignore
 ---

 After I realized more than one other person was reading my blog, I panicked and proofread/edited all my posts.
 Turns out that I rely on autocorrect a little too much and I had way too many typos!
 I came across [an article](https://tjaddison.com/blog/2021/02/spell-checking-your-markdown-blog-posts-with-cspell/) by TJ Addison that explained how to do this with a tool called `cSpell` (the backbone of the [Code Spell Checker VSCode extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)).
 That article was super helpful and works perfectly, but I wanted to add a few things to it to improve the experience.

-## Add a script to package.json
+## Add a script to your `package.json`

 Self explanatory.
 I added a script to my `package.json` file to run the cSpell command: